Introduction

 My goal is to make the rest of this post self-contained (and link to brief external resources).
 If something doesn’t make sense, please use the first three resources.

 As mentioned earlier, I also created PaperMod diff 1 to show modifications I made to the theme in a readable way.
 In short, to modify a file from the theme, you create a copy of the file and make edits in the copy, but this makes it hard to see what was modified.
-So, PaperMod diff shows diffs between the files.
+So, PaperMod diff shows diff

 Setup